Sorry, you need to enable JavaScript to visit this website.

 Revisions/updates

 All strategies are revised and monitored on a regular basis.
-Results are being published on the websites of the respective institution or ministries in charge.
+The parliamentary groups in the Bundestag regularly submit motions to evaluate federal programmes.
+Results are published on the websites of the respective institution or ministries in charge.
+See also individual strategies under Existence of a national strategy on social inclusion.